OpenSourceEconomics/respy/doc/source/numerics.rst

 Miscellaneous
 """""""""""""

-We are using the *LAPACK* library for all numerical linear algebra.
+We are using the `LAPACK <http://www.netlib.org/lapack>`_  for all numerical linear algebra.
 The pseudo-random numbers are generated using the *Mersenne Twister*.